 Report of Divorce, Annulment or Dissolution of Marriage

 Domestic Relations Case Filing Information Form

 PROOF OF JUDGMENT REQUIRED FOR ALL GARNISHMENT AFFIDAVITS

 Effective May 1, 2014, it is the standing order of the Gwinnett County Magistrate Court that a plaintiff filing a garnishment action must file proof of an active judgment against the defendant along with the garnishment affidavit.
 Proof of judgment shall include active writs of fieri facias.

 Official court records are maintained by the Clerk of Court for Superior, State and Magistrate’s Courts and are available only from the office Monday thru Friday 8:00AM to 5:00PM.

 Information on this web site is provided as a public service.
 Court calendars may change or may not be accurate.
 NO CALENDAR DATE ON THIS WEB SITE IS OFFICIAL.

 PLEASE NOTE: CALENDAR DATES ARE NOT OFFICIAL UNTIL THE COURT CALENDAR IS TRANSMITTED TO THE PARTIES.

 Richard T. Alexander, Jr. has been sworn in as Clerk of Gwinnett Superior Court.
 Mr. Alexander also serves as Clerk of Gwinnett State Court as well as Gwinnett Magistrate Court.

 GwinnettCourts.com is maintained by the Gwinnett County Clerk of Court Web Administrator.
-This website works best with Internet Explorer.
+This website works best with Internet Explorer in compatibility mode.